meixingc/pern_stack/README.md

 You can use Postico, your SQL shell, or a Seed File to populate your database

-It is ~highly~ recommended that your group creates an ERD to define your models and your relations before getting into setting up your database
+It is <italic> highly </italic> recommended that your group creates an ERD to define your models and your relations before getting into setting up your database

 ### Database Suggestions :
 - A finance app with Users who have Accounts with different Assets